aaishahaslam/projects/index.md

 Navigate using the sidebar to explore different sections.

 - [Retail Sales Forecasting Project 🛍️](./project1/) (COMPLETE ✓)
   - This project investigates which time series model best predicts retail sales in Queensland’s clothing industry using data from the Australian Bureau of Statistics.
-After identifying strong trend and   multiplicative seasonality in the data, ETS models—specifically ETS(M,A,M) and its damped version ETS(M,Ad,M) were evaluated for their forecasting accuracy.
+After identifying trends and   multiplicative seasonality in the data, ETS models—specifically ETS(M,A,M) and its damped version ETS(M,Ad,M) were evaluated for their forecasting accuracy.
 In-sample fit and out-of-sample forecasting were assessed using RMSE, followed by a rolling window cross-validation.
 Autocorrelation plots were also compared to investigate whether temporal dependence remained in the data.
 - Boston House Pricing Prediction Machine Learning Analysis 🏠 (COMPLETE ✓)
-- Eli Lilly And Co (LLY) Acquisition Analysis Project 💰 (in progress⏳)
+  - This project examines the key factors influencing Boston home prices using machine learning models (KNN algorithm, step-wise regression, random forest).
+The goal is to understand which factors drive median home values (medv) and to identify the best predictive model.
+Stepwise and random forest were used for feature selection, while KNN was used to capture nonlinear, data driven patterns to estimate Boston housing prices.
+10 fold cross validation was used to find different values of k and different sets of predictors, helping identify the most accurate KNN configuration for predicting home values.
 - Apple Treasury Duration/Convexity Bond Price Modeling 🍎 (COMPLETE ✓)
+  - This project graphs the price/yield relationship of an Apple treasury bond maturing in 5/6/2044.
+Moving the slider displays a sensitivity analysis for rising and falling interest rates at different rates, showing the corresponding duration, convexity, and price movement on the graph.
+This gives a better understanding on how bond prices react to interest rate changes, and how duration and convexity together provide a more accurate estimate of price sensitivity, especially for larger interest rate movements.
 - US Flight Arrivals Forecasting ✈️ (COMPLETE ✓)
+  - This project compares the forecasting performance of ARIMA models to predict quarterly international flight from the US.
+After identifying structures in the data, the series was differenced to achieve stationarity, enabling effective use of autocorrelation (ACF) and partial autocorrelation (PACF) plots to guide manual ARIMA selection.
+An automated ARIMA was also used for comparison and performance was evaluated using RMSE on test forecasts and a rolling cross-validation.
+Forecasts between of the models were plotted as well as the performance and change in autocorrelations.
+- Eli Lilly And Co (LLY) Acquisition Analysis Project 💰 (in progress⏳)

 <br><br>